TrainWeb.org Facebook Page

 Before the centralization era (train control from one headquarters), HX Tower did the controlling here, switching "southbound" and westbound traffic between the OML and the Washington Branch.
 Trains still switch tracks in this vicinity, but switch settings are controlled remotely from CSX operations in Jacksonville, Florida.

 Extra trackside width is a remnant of long passenger platforms B&O erected in 1927 for use by Fair of the Iron Horse attendees.
-A small Halethorpe Station shelter had stood at the east end of the platform beyond the distant signal bridge.
+The small Halethorpe Station shelter seen above had stood at the east end of the platform beyond the distant signal bridge.

-B&O erected HX Tower in 1917, and closed it Oct.
-1, 1985; this tower was the last active along the OML.
+B&O opened HX Tower in 1917 when it took the place of RX Tower about a mile west in Relay.
+When it closed October 1, 1985, this tower was the last active along the OML.
 Crews continued to use it into the 2000s.
 Presently this area is industrial and very busy.
 During the later 2010s, people broke into the tower and homeless took up residence.
 With its torn windows letting in moisture, the tower's days are numbered.

 Links: 1956, 1976 interior, 1978, CSX 118 in 1989, 1995, more HX Tower pics at this site